 6.15.3 Actors

-M2M Device: It is embedded in a vehicle, which is used to connecting to the M2M platform.
+M2M Device: It is embedded in a vehicle, which is used to connect to the M2M platform.

-Vehicle: Vehicle connects to the M2M platform via the embedded M2M device and it equips hardware devices for localization. (e.g. GPS, Cellular modem)
+Vehicle: Vehicle connects to the M2M platform via the embedded M2M device and it is equipped with hardware devices for localization. (e.g. GPS, Cellular modem)

 Vehicle Owner: The owner of the vehicle.
 The owner has privacy agreement with the 3GPP network location server or the M2M platform.